-MONDAY, Jan.
-11, 2016 (HealthDay News) -- Women in their 40s should talk with their doctors and then decide whether they need regular mammograms to screen for breast cancer before the recommended age of 50, according to updated U.S. health guidelines released Monday.
+MONDAY, April 20, 2015 (HealthDay News) -- Women in their 40s should talk with their doctors and then decide for themselves whether they need regular mammograms to screen for breast cancer before age 50, according to draft U.S. federal health guidelines.

-These latest guidelines still recommend mammograms to screen for breast cancer every two years for women aged 50 to 74.
+The guidelines still recommend mammograms to screen for breast cancer every two years for women ages 50 to 74.

-"We want to be able to empower women with the science, so they can understand the potential benefits as well as the potential harms, and make the decision that's right for them based on their own values, preferences and personal health history," Dr. Kirsten Bibbins-Domingo, vice chair of the task force and a professor at the University of California, San Francisco School of Medicine, said when a draft of the updated guidelines was released last April.
+"We want to be able to empower women with the science, so they can understand the potential benefits as well as the potential harms, and make the decision that's right for them based on their own values, preferences and personal health history," said Dr. Kirsten Bibbins-Domingo, vice chair of the task force and a professor at the University of California, San Francisco School of Medicine.

-That clarification could mean that insurance companies will have to start picking up the check for screening women in their 40s, even though it's not explicitly recommended, Dr. Richard Wender, chief cancer control officer for the American Cancer Society, said when the draft was released.
+That clarification could mean that insurance companies will have to start picking up the check for screening women in their 40s, even though it's not explicitly recommended, said Dr. Richard Wender, chief cancer control officer for the American Cancer Society.

 The U.S. Preventive Services Task Force is an independent, volunteer panel of national experts who regularly review the scientific evidence and make recommendations regarding health screening procedures and preventive medicine.

-The task force faced stiff criticism in 2009 when it first raised the recommended age for regular mammogram screenings to the age of 50.
-Women aged 40 to 49 were encouraged to talk with their doctor about the best time to start regular, every-other-year mammography.
+The USPSTF faced stiff criticism in 2009 when it raised the recommended age for regular mammogram screenings to 50.
+Women 40 to 49 were encouraged to talk with their doctor about the best time to start regular, every-other-year mammography.